 Although the final FY2017 budget increases funding for education and homeless programs, prospects for the FY2018 budget may be much different.
 Without an agreement on how to reconcile larger budget issues, such as caps on discretionary and non-discretionary funding, the prospect of both targeted and across-the-board budget cuts in FY2018 looms large.

 Education and Homeless Programs in the Final FY2017 Budget

 The chart below summarizes funding for selected education and homeless programs of direct significance for children and youth experiencing homelessness.

 Putting the EHCY Budget in Context

-The ten percent increase in funding for the EHCY program in the FY2017 budget is much needed.
+The nine percent increase in funding for the EHCY program in the FY2017 budget is much needed.
 Without the specific, targeted assistance of the EHCY program in removing barriers created by homelessness, children and youth experiencing homelessness are much less likely to benefit from any other investments in education.
 And without an education, they are unlikely to obtain the skills they need to avoid poverty and homelessness as adults.
 Indeed, children and youth experiencing homelessness are particularly at risk for educational failure, dropping out of school, and human trafficking.